Skip to main content

 Authorize with Fivetran

 AstroBee uses Fivetran to securely connect to PostHog.
-Click “Continue” to proceed
+Review the security information and click Continue.

 Fivetran authorization screen